ArBlaze/arblaze.github.io/README.md

 # arblaze.github.io

+Welcome to my website.

-Website to post personal projects related to data analysis, programming, or more general projects.
+This is where I'll make posts about my personal projects related to data analysis, programming, or more general projects.